Dear Home-Ec 101,

 Why acidic cleanser?

-You’re going to be cleaning up some foul funk known as lime scale and urine scale.
-You know where the lime scale comes from -hard water- but urine scale is a special treat all on its own.
+You’re going to be cleaning up some foul funk known as limescale and urine scale.
+You know where the limescale comes from -hard water- but the urine scale is a special treat all on its own.
 It forms from the ammonium salts left behind when urine splashes and evaporates.

 I kid.
 Well, about the yum part, the urine scale is a fact of life, disgusting but we all have to deal.

-Your also going to want some kind of scrubber – a generic scrub brush or even one of those nylon kitchen jobbers, but know that you WILL BE THROWING THAT OUT AFTERWARD, right?
-You can of course, wash and reuse the scrub brush, but please delegate it to the floors or bathroom use only.
+You’re also going to want some kind of scrubber – a generic scrub brush or even one of those nylon kitchen jobbers, but know that you WILL BE THROWING THAT OUT AFTERWARD, right?
+You can, of course, wash and reuse the scrub brush, but please delegate it to the floors or bathroom use only.